-If you come to Curaçao to do an internship or to work, it is useful to read something about the culture on Curaçao beforehand.
-Curaçao belongs to the Kingdom of the Netherlands but you will find many influences from other cultures here.
-This is what makes Curaçao so unique and we are sure that you will feel right at home here.
+If you come to Curaçao to do an internship or to work, it is useful to read about the culture on Curaçao beforehand.
+Curaçao belongs to the Kingdom of the Netherlands, but you will find many influences from other cultures here.
+This also makes Curaçao so unique and we are sure that you will feel right at home here.

 Who is the Curaçaoan?

-Curaçao has around 150,000 registered residents.
+Curaçao has about 150,000 registered inhabitants.
 Curaçao has very diverse population groups.
-The majority is Creole.
+The majority are Creole.
 These are people of mixed African and European descent who are considered indigenous.
-In addition, there are also many Dutch, Chinese, Lebanese, Portuguese, Surinamese, Venezuelans, British-West Indians, Dominicans, Haitians and Colombians.
+In addition, there are also many Dutch, Chinese, Lebanese, Portuguese, Surinamese, Venezuelans, British West Indians, Dominicans, Haitians and Colombians.
 About 110 different cultures live on Curaçao!

 The language on Curaçao

-The flag of Curaçao is of course nice and tropical blue with a yellow stripe and two white stars on top.
+The flag of Curaçao is of course nice and tropical blue with a yellow stripe and two white stars at the top.
 The big star stands for Curaçao and the small one for Klein Curaçao.
 The blue represents the sky and the sea, separated by a yellow sunbeam.

 The flag was adopted on July 2, 1984.
-Since then, the "Dia di bandera" has been celebrated on July 2.
-This is also an official holiday on Curaçao.
+Since then, the “Dia di bandera” has been celebrated on July 2.
+This is also an official holiday in Curaçao.

 Of course there are many more characteristics that belong to the culture of Curaçao.
-An important one that we should not forget is that everything is going nice and slow here.
-Nobody hurries and acts as if they have all the time.
-Okay, that doesn't apply to traffic because then they can be quick and impatient.
-So if you have to arrange something later, don't rush because they certainly won't do that here!
+An important thing that we should not forget is that everything here is nice and slow.
+No one rushes and pretends they have all the time.
+Okay, that doesn't apply to traffic because then they can be fast and impatient.
+So if you need to arrange something later, don't rush because they certainly don't do that here!